Tenthmatrix/MatrixCX/README.md

 The following Matrixcx modules are currently shipped in the version 1.0.0 build 2020011 beta:

-- MatrixCX-Dashboard (Dashboard - The Core Module, starting point)
+- MatrixCX-Dashboard (Dashboard - The Core Module, This should be your starting point...)
 - Content Management System Module (CMS Module)
 - Job board, ATS with (Applicant Tracking Module) - (Job board Module)
 - Recruitment Management Module (Extending Job board Module to manage entire Recruitment business)